PicoQuant/PicoQuant-Time-Tagged-File-Format-Demos/README.md

 ## Changelog

-### 20.9.18
+### 06.05.2021
-* updated PTU demos to support MultiHarp 150
+* updated all PTU demos and documentation to cover the new MultiHarp 160,
+* basically generalizing from MultiHarp 150 to
+* Multiharp 150+160 = MultiHarp
-* updated DOC to most recent tag dictionary, removed links to pq forum
+* updated DOC to most recent tag dictionary
-* PHU demos remain unchanged

-### 26.03.19
+### 26.03.2019
 * updated LabVIEW demos, PTU demo was buggy

 ### 15.02.2019